How to Organise an Elective in the UK as an Overseas Trained Student

 NOTE:

-Please, keep in mind that Barts & The London (qmul.ac.uk) accept applications within only 3 short periods a year, in March, July & November.
+Please keep in mind that Barts & The London (qmul.ac.uk) accept applications within only 3 short periods a year in March, July & November.
 Each period corresponds to an elective period approximately 6 months after application, with a minimum of four months required between completed application forms and the start of your placement.
-You need to specify two specialties on your application but will only undertake a placement in one specialty.
+You need to specify two specialities on your application but will only undertake a placement in one speciality.

-Also, some oversees medical electives are available here:
+Also, some overseas medical electives are available here:

 https://www.worktheworld.co.uk/medical-electives